-Manu is the sole proprietor of Agape Acupuncture, has studied Chinese medicine and Chinese martial arts for more than 25 years, and been in practice for 15 years.
-He became interested in the field of acupuncture through his practice of Tai Chi Ch’uan (with Sifu Maurice Haltom), other martial arts like Aikido, and the study of ancient Chinese philosophy while at Cornell University.
+Manu is the sole proprietor of Agape Acupuncture, has studied Chinese medicine and Chinese martial arts for more than 30 years, and been in practice for 25 years.
+He became interested in the field of acupuncture through his practice of Tai Chi Ch’uan (with Sifu Maurice Haltom, currently with Sifu Andrew Dale), other martial arts like Aikido, and the study of ancient Chinese philosophy while at Cornell University.
 Manu also earned a Master’s degree in philosophy from the University of Washington, where he was an instructor for several years.

 Manu began studying acupuncture in Seattle at the Northwest Institute of Acupuncture and Oriental Medicine in 1993.
 He is a licensed acupuncturist and East Asian Medical Practitioner in the state of Washington and nationally certified by the NCCAOM.
 He has also studied and received certification in Toyohari acupuncture by the international Toyohari Association.

 Manu studied Toyohari in Tokyo, Japan and received certification as an instructor of the Toyohari style (the type of training we experience is illustrated in this video).
 He has served on the national board of the North American Toyohari Association, taught acupuncture in Seattle, Colorado, Texas, Chicago, and Florida, and served as a member of the Japanese acupuncture faculty at the Northwest Institute of Acupuncture and Oriental Medicine.
 Manu has taught Ethics for Acupuncturists at Bastyr University, making use of both his philosophical training as well as his training in Chinese medicine.